godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Glow
 ^^^^

-In photography and film, when light exceeds the medium supported, it generally bleeds outwards to darker regions of the image.
-This is simulated in Godot with the glow effect.
+In photography and film, when light amount exceeds the maxium supported by the media (be it analog or digital), it generally bleeds outwards to darker regions of the image.
+This is simulated in Godot with the **Glow** effect.

 .. image:: img/environment_glow1.png

-By default, even if the effect is enabled, it will be very weak or not visible.
-One of two conditions need to happen for it to actually become visible:
+By default, even if the effect is enabled, it will be very weak or invisible.
+One of two conditions need to happen for it to actually show:

 - 1) The light in a pixel surpasses the **HDR Treshold** (where 0 is all light surpasses it, and 1.0 is light over the tonemapper **White** value).
 Normally this value is expected to be at 1.0, but it can be lowered to allow more light to bleed.
 There is also an extra parameter, **HDR Scale** that allows scaling (making brighter or darker) the light surpasing the threshold.